Massipssa/Docs/cloud/aws/00-Security/IAM.md

 - **Policy**
   - To assign a permission to a users, group, or resource we create a policy, which is a document which explicitly lists permissions (the actions)
+  - Identity based policy: attached to IAM user, group or role
+  - Resource based policy: attached to a resource

 - **Policy Types**
   - ***Managed***